 A reduction/regeneration or de/reterritorialization of our socially-conceived age, for instance, can be either about shifting between them or not acting our age (being very old or very young).
 We can also play at the hermit or shaman that breaks free from family relation.

-Another example can be how socially, we know to keep a certain amount of space, but the deterritorialized or reduced space taken to its extreme would be the uncomfortable squeeze or in terms of audience relationship, uncomfortably personal space invading breaking of the 4th wall.
+Another example can be how socially, we know to keep a certain amount of space, but the deterritorialized or reduced space taken to its extreme would be the uncomfortable squeeze or in terms of audience relationship, uncomfortable personal space invasion, breaking of the 4th wall.

 Because the subbody, like everything in this manual, utilizes language to express itself, the concept of Subbody can also collapse under its own feet.
 The reason this happens can be explained via the post-modern thinker Jacques Derrida’s critical analysis called deconstruction.